SlaxWeb/Framework/README.md

 Framework is still in an early development phase.
 Further updates might result in a case where backward compatibility would be broken.
 Should this happen, prior announcement will be made and ways to workaround the issue will be made available.
-Nonetheless, it still not encourage to use SlaxWeb in a production environment.
+Nonetheless, it is still not encouraged to use Framework in a production environment.

 ## Components Build Status